hypo69/hypo/docs/gemini/en/consultant/src/translators/product_translator.md

     :param product_reference: The reference of the product.
     :param i18n: The locale (e.g., 'en_EN', 'ru_RU').
 Defaults to None.
     :raises Exception: If database interaction fails.
-    :return: A list of product translations.
-Returns an empty list if no translations are found.
+    :return: A list of translations or an empty list if no translations are found.
     """
     try:
         with ProductTranslationsManager() as translations_manager:
             search_filter = {'product_reference': product_reference}
             product_translations = translations_manager.select_record(**search_filter)
             return product_translations or []  # Return empty list if no translations found except Exception as e:
-        logger.error(f"Error retrieving translations for product {product_reference}:", e) return []  # Or raise the exception, depending on error handling strategy
+        logger.error('Error retrieving translations from the database:', e) return []

-def insert_new_translation_to_presta_translations_table(record):
+def insert_new_translation_to_presta_translations_table(record: Dict):
     """Inserts a new translation record into the PrestaShop translations table.

     :param record: The translation record to insert.
-    :raises Exception: If database insertion fails.
+    :raises Exception: If database interaction fails.
     """
     try:
         with ProductTranslationsManager() as translations_manager:
             translations_manager.insert_record(record)
     except Exception as e:
-        logger.error("Error inserting translation record:", e)
+        logger.error('Error inserting translation into the database:', e)

 def translate_record(record: dict, from_locale: str, to_locale: str) -> dict:
-    """Translates a record of product data.
+    """Translates a record from one locale to another.

     :param record: The record to translate.
     :param from_locale: The source locale.
     :param to_locale: The target locale.
+    :raises Exception: If translation fails.
-    :return: The translated record.
-Returns None if translation fails.
+    :return: The translated record or None if translation fails.
     """
     try:
         translated_record = translate(record, from_locale, to_locale)
         return translated_record
     except Exception as e:
-        logger.error(f"Error translating record {record} from {from_locale} to {to_locale}:", e)
+        logger.error(f'Error during translation from {from_locale} to {to_locale}:', e)
         return None
 ```